Tankerman receives Jones Act settlement for multiple injuries

 “With y’all’s help, it most definitely got better.”

 In under a year, Brian and Lena settled our client’s case for a confidential amount.
 Because of this Jones Act settlement, our client is finally able to think about his future again.
 As a veteran, he had access to professionals who could help him find a new career.
 He is now working on a degree in cyber security and looks forward to working in a field he loves as much as he loved working as a tankerman.

 Our client sat down with Brian after his case settled and talked about how we helped him.
 He also advised people who have been hurt working in the maritime industry saying, “It’s your right to be represented and to find justice for whatever happened to you and that it’s not your fault.
 And that it does get better but you have to take those certain steps.”Watch his full conversation with Brian.

 Don’t wait to consult with an attorney after getting hurt in the maritime industry.
 You may not be as lucky as our client.
 Our team of experienced maritime attorneys will answer all of your questions, walk you through the Jones Act lawsuit process, and help you make an informed decision about your future.
 We are ready to help you get your life back, whether you need to get started right away or you need us to simply advise you.
 We look forward to helping you.
-Call us at 877-724-7800 and get started today.
+Contact us or call us at 877-724-7800 and get started today.